Devtonite/mud_rps/README.md

 - MoveSet:
   - stores player move set: { string: rock, paper, scissors | default = rock}.
+- MoveSelected:
+  - stores whether or not player has selected an action from the MoveSet: { bool: default = false }
 - Hearts:
   - stores number of hearts left during a game of RPS: { int: default = 3}.
+- GamesPlayed:
+  - stores number of total games played: { int }
 - Wins:
   - stores number of total wins: {int: default = 0}.

 - GameStatus:
   - stores number to denote status of player in terms of matchmaking: